 The MSc Examination Committee, jointly recommended by the supervisor(s) and student, consists of the supervisor(s), one member of the supervisory committee (the other member of the supervisory committee is welcome to attend the defense but may not ask questions and may not vote), and two other EEB faculty members who are not on the supervisory committee.
-The grad office will invite one of the two members who are not on the supervisory committee to chair the exam- he/she will also act as a regular member of the exam committee.
-These names must be sent to the graduate office (EEB Graduate Assistant <grad.eeb@utoronto.ca>) for approval, after which the student and supervisor will set a date for the exam.
-A written thesis following SGS guidelines must be approved for examination by the supervisor who should complete the "Approval of MSc Thesis" form (available on the EEB grad student 'forms and links' webpage) and send it to the
+The EEB grad office will invite one of the two members who are not on the supervisory committee to chair the exam-he/she will also act as a regular member of the exam committee.
+These names must be sent to the graduate office (EEB Graduate Assistant <grad.eeb@utoronto.ca>) for approval including their status (supervisor, on supervisory committee, etc.), after which the student and supervisor will set a date for the exam.
+A written thesis following SGS guidelines must be approved for examination by the supervisor who should complete the "Approval of MSc Thesis" form (available on the EEB grad student 'forms and links' webpage) and send it to the Graduate Office before scheduling the defense or circulating the thesis.
+The MSc thesis must also be approved by the EEB Graduate Coordinator; please send a draft of the thesis (it does not need to be the final version of the thesis) to Helen Rodd or to the EEB Graduate Office (grad.eeb@utoronto.ca), as pdf and word documents, at least 3 weeks before the proposed examination date.
+If, in your thesis, you use "we" rather than "I", at the start of that chapter(s), please indicate the co-authors of the chapter and describe the contributions of all of the co-authors to the chapter.

-Graduate Office before scheduling the defense or circulating the thesis.
-The MSc thesis must also be approved by the Associate Chair of Graduate Studies; please send a draft of the thesis (it does not need to be the final version of the thesis) to Helen Rodd or to the EEB Graduate Office (grad.eeb@utoronto.ca), as a pdf if possible, at least 3 weeks before the proposed examination date.
 The date for the exam should be sent to the graduate office at least two weeks ahead of the exam date and, for those defending on the St. G. campus, the Graduate Assistant will book the exam room (feel free to make a recommendation if there is a room that you like) and for those defending at UTM and UTSC please speak to your supervisor about who can book a room for you.
 The Graduate Assistant will circulate the formal announcement to participants.
 Students are responsible for booking their own audiovisual equipment where required (note: many rooms now have data projectors but most do not have a computer).
 Once the thesis is approved for examination, the student should send it to examiners at least two weekends before the exam.
 The in camera examination will consist of a 20-minute oral summary of the thesis research by the student, approximately 1.5 - 2 hrs of questioning by the committee, and then, after the student has left the room, a discussion by the committee of the student's thesis and performance.
 The exam chair is responsible for completing the "MSc Exam Form" detailing any required minor or major revisions, and returning it to the Graduate Office immediately after the exam.
 The student must complete any required revisions within four weeks of the exam, and the person designated to approve these revisions (typically the supervisor) should complete the "Approval of Corrections" form and return send it promptly to the EEB graduate office.
-If the student does not pass the thesis exam, one retake is possible within 2 - 6 months; if the student fails to pass the second attempt at the exam, they have failed to meet the required academic standards of the graduate program and may be advised by the Associate Chair (Graduate) that they may no longer be eligible to proceed in the program.
+If the student does not pass the thesis exam, one retake is possible within 2 - 6 months; if the student fails to pass the second attempt at the exam, they have failed to meet the required academic standards of the graduate program and may be advised by the Associate Graduate Chair that they may no longer be eligible to proceed in the program.